Plan smart ways to use tax refund

 “If you think of tax refunds as ‘bonus’ money, you can set aside half of it, or more, to meet goals and boost your net worth without feeling any pinch in your budget,” Wollan said.

-For example, adding $500 per year to a retirement account between ages 25 and 45 would result in over $43,000 extra in that account by age 65, assuming an annual return of 5%.
+For example, adding $500 per year to a retirement account between ages 25 and 45 would result in more than $43,000 extra in that account by age 65, assuming an annual return of 5 percent.

 For those who occasionally find themselves short on funds throughout the year, Wollan offers two elements of yearly planning: